Set yourself up for success with these tips to start your road toward competing in bodybuilding

 Supplements are worth looking into to add to your regiment as well.
-Glucosamine, calcium, and vitamin C are great options to increase your joints.
+Glucosamine, calcium, and multi-vitamins are great options to increase immune health and your joints.
 Fat burners can increase your metabolism and boost your energy while doing a solid job at burning fat and keeping that lean muscle from deteriorating.

 Pre-workout supplements are a great energy boost as well and can raise the level of nitric oxide in the blood, increasing the amount of weight you can lift.
-For that post-workout recovery and growth, whey protein is good supplement to add per day to aid in muscle mass and exercise performance, as well as a good physique from your meals and healthy calories from higher and healthier foods that you want.
+For that post-workout recovery and growth, a meal replacement shake is good supplement to add per day to aid in muscle mass and exercise performance, as well as a good physique from your meals and healthy calories from higher and healthier foods that you want.

 Lift Smart & Stay Injury And Pain Free To Keep Working Hard

 Lifting smart is often overlooked by athletes for many want to get in, get big, and get out when it comes to exercise prep.
 But without proper form and care you run the risk of injury which can put you out of commission and stall your workouts.
 Understanding the science behind a workout and what muscles to work is critical to get the most out of each workout.

 This is where a trainer can come in handy for they know the ropes and can even provide exercises you may have overlooked in your research to lower your risk of injury for every exercise.
 This will allow you to compete due to weights lifted, what you might eat, and what you could do to get to pro level.